Thrombocytopenia: Other Causes

 Acute respiratory distress syndrome

-Patients with the acute respiratory distress syndrome may develop nonimmunologic thrombocytopenia, possibly secondary to deposition of platelets in the pulmonary capillary bed.
+Patients with acute respiratory distress syndrome may develop nonimmunologic thrombocytopenia, possibly secondary to deposition of platelets in the pulmonary capillary bed.

 Blood transfusions

 Posttransfusion purpura involves immunologic platelet destruction indistinguishable from immune thrombocytopenia (ITP), except for a history of a blood transfusion within the preceding 7 to 10 days.
-The patient, usually a woman, lacks a platelet antigen (PLA-1) present in most people.
+The patient, usually a female, lacks a platelet antigen (PLA-1) present in most people.
 Transfusion with PLA-1–positive platelets stimulates formation of anti–PLA-1 antibodies, which (by an unknown mechanism) can react with the patient’s PLA-1–negative platelets.
 Severe thrombocytopenia results, taking 2 to 6 weeks to subside.
 Treatment with IV immune globulin (IVIG) is usually successful.

-Connective tissue and lymphoproliferative disorders
+Systemic rheumatic and lymphoproliferative disorders

-Drug-induced immunologic platelet destruction
+Medication-induced platelet destruction

 • Chlorpropamide